sudosu98/phy/README.md

 - **W, A, S, D**: Move the player character
 - **K, L**: Rotate the torch light left/right
+- **C**: Toggle between follow camera (3D) and top-down view (2D)
 - **ESC**: Exit the application

 ## Development Journey

-This project evolved from a basic physics simulation to a tactical map visualization with advanced lighting effects.
+This project evolved from a basic physics simulation to a tactical map visualization with advanced lighting effects and camera systems.
 Here's a summary of the key development steps and decisions:

 ### Initial Setup